RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/Technical-White-Paper:Quantum-Transcendence-Through-Engineered-Architecture.md

 **In HIP architecture:**
 - Run computation with N lanes
-- All N results preserved
+- All N results preserved (Catch and Release ensures all lanes execute)
 - Application receives all results
 - Application decides how to combine
 - One run sufficient